This course is run in conjunction with the IMechE.

 Course objectives

-When you complete the course, you should:
+When you complete the course, you should be able to:

 - appreciate the need for feedback control in practical mechatronic systems